Financial Results ZSE Group - Skupina ZSE

 Financing strategy

-Financing strategy of ZSE Group is aligned with criteria set by S&P rating agency in order to preserve the a- stand-alone credit profile derived from funds from operations (FFO) to debt.
+The financing strategy of ZSE Group is aligned with criteria set by S&P rating agency in order to preserve the A stand-alone credit profile derived from funds from operations (FFO) to debt.

 Financial Leverage Policy